elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Tutorial assets in File Browser](doc/images/tutorial-files.png)

-   The cloned repository includes a set of custom component specifications that you will add to the Elyra component registry and utilize in a pipeline.
+   The cloned repository includes a set of custom component specifications that you will add to the Elyra component registry and use in a pipeline.
+The `Download File` component downloads a file from a web resource.
+The `Count Lines` component counts the lines in a row-based file.
+For illustrative purposes the source for both tutorial components is also included in the `components` directory.

 You are ready to start the tutorial.

 ### Add custom components to the registry

-Custom components are managed in Elyra using the **Pipeline components** panel.
-The
+Custom components are [managed in the JupyterLab UI](https://elyra.readthedocs.io/en/latest/user_guide/pipeline-components.html#managing-pipeline-components) using the **Pipeline components** panel.
+You access the panel by:
    - Selecting `Pipeline Components` from the JupyterLab sidebar.
    - Clicking the `Open Pipeline Components` button in the pipeline editor toolbar.
    - Searching for `Manage pipeline components` in the [JupyterLab command palette](https://jupyterlab.readthedocs.io/en/stable/user/commands.html).

+> To automate the tasks in this tutorial use the [`elyra-metadata install component-registry` CLI command](https://elyra.readthedocs.io/en/latest/user_guide/pipeline-components.html#managing-custom-components-using-the-elyra-cli).

 Elyra can utilize component specifications that are stored in the local file system or remotely.
 In this tutorial 'local' refers to the file system where JupyterLab/Elyra is running.
 For example, if you've installed Elyra on your laptop, local refers to the laptop's file system.
 If you've installed Elyra in a container image, local refers to the container's file system.